rurban/libu8ident/README.md

 -------------

-All utf8 identifiers and literals are parsed and stored as normalized NFKC variants, which prevents from various TR39 and TR36 unicode confusable and spoofing security problems.
-Normalization is similar to Perl 6 and Python 3, but Perl 6 normalized to their own NFG format and Python 3 normalizes to the NFKC format.
+All utf8 identifiers and literals are parsed and stored as normalized NFKC variants (as in Python 3), which prevents from various TR39 and TR36 unicode confusable and spoofing security problems.
 See http://www.unicode.org/reports/tr36/ and http://www.unicode.org/reports/tr39.
-Optionally we also support the NFK and NFD formats.
+Optionally we also support the NFC and NFD formats.

 Mixed Scripts
 -------------